-The Company has admitted no liability in connection with these settlements and has recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability.
-At July 13, 2008, approximately \$638,000 related to the Hill matter had been funded to the third party administrator.
+The Company admitted no liability in connection with these settlements and recorded a charge of \$1.7 million for the estimated payments, costs and administrative expenses of the settlement liability in the third quarter of fiscal 2007.
+At October 5, 2008, approximately \$638,000 related to the Hill matter had been funded to the third party administrator.
 The recorded liability is an estimate subject to adjustment based on final actual claims paid to the class.

 In the normal course of business, there are various other claims in process, matters in litigation and other contingencies.
 These include claims resulting from "slip and fall" accidents, employment related claims and claims from guests or team members alleging illness, injury or other food quality, health or operational concerns.
 To date, no claims of these types of litigation, certain of which are covered by insurance policies, have had a material effect on us.
-While it is not possible to predict the outcome of these other suits, legal proceedings and claims with certainty, management is of the opinion that adequate provision for potential losses associated with these other matters has been made in the financial statements and that the ultimate resolution of these other matters will not have a material adverse effect on our financial position and results of operations.
+While it is not possible to predict the outcome of these other suits, legal proceedings and claims with certainty, management is of the opinion that adequate provision for potential losses associated with these other matters has been the ultimate resolution of these other matters will not have a material adverse effect on our financial position and results of operations.